ServiceNow/AgentLab/tutorials/2_eval_on_miniwob/readme.md

 * Navigate around XRay to visualize the agent's behavior

 ### (optional) Load your results in a notebook
-Optionnaly load the results in `inspect_results.ipynb`.
+Optionally load the results in `inspect_results.ipynb`.
-This will help understanding the content of results
+This will help understand the content of results

 ### Change the experiment
 go back to `experiment.py` and uncomment the line